Akshay-sankey/to-do-codeigniter/README.md

 3. Save to a folder on your PHP/MySQL server

 ##Installation
-1. Create a new database
+1. Create a new MySQL database
 2. Open `application/config/database.php` and edit the host and database settings as needed.
 3. Execute the following SQL into the database: